CBD oil vs CBD capsules - what’s the difference and which one is best?

 Two of the most popular ways to take CBD is as an oil either in a tincture that is delivered in drops under the tongue via a liquid dropper bottle or in capsule form.

 How you choose to take your CBD comes down to personal preference.
-For example, you may dislike the taste of an oil and prefer to take a capsule, or perhaps you don’t like swallowing capsules so you prefer the dropper form.
+For example, you may dislike the taste of an oil and prefer to take a capsule for its more neutral taste, or perhaps you don’t like swallowing capsules so you prefer the dropper form.
 There is no right or wrong when it comes to CBD but there are a few differences between the two oral methods.

 In this article, we’ll outline the main differences between CBD capsules and oils via tinctures, and then we'll leave the choice up to you.

 Discussion: What are the main differences between CBD oil and capsules?

 As there are some differences between CBD capsules and CBD oils, you can weigh up the differences between the two as well as consider what’s best for your individual lifestyle before making your choice.

 You may be a die-hard convert to one method, or prefer to try both before making up your mind.